Interview

 “We’re here to catch the switchers” – Lipton on attracting tea drinkers in China’s deflationary market

-Hiufan Tsang, the manager of Lipton Teas and Infusions’ business in China, speaks to Fiona Holland about how the company is trying to stay relevant with the region’s consumers.
+Hiufan Tsang, general manager of Lipton Teas and Infusions’ business in China, speaks to Fiona Holland about how the company is trying to stay relevant with the region’s consumers.

 Hiufan Tsang, the general manager of Lipton’s business in China